o-ran-sc/pti-rtp/README.md

 # o-ran repo for Performance Tuned Infrastructure

-This includes a Yocto/OpenEmbedded compatible layer meta-oran and wrapper scripts to pull all required Yocto/OE layers to build out the reference platform.
+This includes a Yocto/OpenEmbedded compatible layer meta-stx-oran and wrapper scripts to pull all required Yocto/OE layers to build out the reference platform.

-meta-oran layer depends on many Yocto/OE layers with 'thud' branch (Yocto version 2.6),to have a better user experience, meta-oran depends on WRLinux 1018 open source version and uses wrlinux setup tools to create the build environment.
+meta-stx-oran layer depends on many Yocto/OE layers with 'thud' branch (Yocto version 2.6),to have a better user experience, meta-stx-oran depends on WRLinux 1018 open source version and uses wrlinux setup tools to create the build environment.

 ## About Yocto and Wind River Linux